jwangari/bc-7-pair-programming/README.md

 ## PairProgram
 ##### Andela Kenya Class VII Boot Camp Project

 PairProgram is a pair programming app powered by Flask, Firebase and Firepad.
 It facilitates multiple programmers to work on the same code file in real time.
+[Click me](http://pprogram.herokuapp.com)

 ### Required features